 The Fourth Industrial Revolution has brought extraordinary shifts in the technological landscape, opening new markets and unlocking possibilities at a blistering pace.
-Artificial intelligence (AI), virtual and augmented reality, hyper automation, and other technology trends are already breaking barriers in almost every industry.
+Artificial intelligence (AI), virtual and augmented reality, hyper-automation, and other technology trends are already breaking barriers in almost every industry.
 The speed of these breakthroughs has no historical precedent.
 According to the World Economic Forum, “When compared with previous industrial revolutions, the Fourth is evolving at an exponential rather than linear pace.”

 When compared with previous industrial revolutions, the Fourth is evolving at an exponential rather than linear pace.World Economic Forum

 At the same time, customer expectations have also dramatically changed, driven by the technology-powered experiences they get on digital-first platforms like Amazon and Google.
-Forrester Research, which declared this new “age of the customer” in 2011, says customers have more leverage and higher expectations than ever before, placing increasing demands on business to satisfy customer needs.
+Forrester Research, which declared the new “age of the customer” in 2011, says customers have more leverage and higher expectations than ever before, placing increasing demands on businesses to satisfy customer needs.
 “Simply put, the age of the customer has changed, and continues to change the rules of business.”

 The convergence of these accelerating trends will force businesses to adapt their models if they hope to survive—and grow.
 To take advantage of emerging opportunities and confront potential threats, they’ll have to evolve from the rigid approaches of the past by embracing agility to create customer value for the future.
 When the ground is shifting beneath your feet, you need the ability to move quickly and respond to changing conditions.